Jome Silayan: Television career

 Silayan was named TV5's Primetime Prince.
 His first project in the network was The Sisters, wherein he portrayed the partner of Eula Caballero's character.

 Before he signed a contract with TV5 in 2011, Silayan was offered to play the role of Lumad in GMA Network's historical series Amaya, but he turned it down in favor of his studies and the role went to Mikael Daez.

 After having his contract with TV5 expired, Silayan became a freelancer and transferred to ABS-CBN in 2015.

 In 2022, he officially made his first appearance on GMA Network, starting with his guesting on Artikulo 247.

+He returns again to ABS-CBN as a guest role of The Iron Heart and as a supporting role of FPJ's Batang Quiapo as Police Lt.
+Luis Jacobe, the godson of one of the main antagonist of the series PMGEN Augustus V. Pacheco, who was played by Julio Diaz.